 Advancing research, education and clinical practice in neurorehabilitation throughout the world.

-David Good Volker Hömberg
+Professor Volker Hömberg

-President President-Elect
+WFNR President

 The World Federation for Neurorehabilitation (WFNR) is a multidisciplinary organisation with a mission to raise awareness of neurorehabilitation, provide training and education, encourage research and collaboration and provide a forum for all professionals interested in neurorehabilitation across the world.